The Wiesbaden spa: A fountain of youth for body & soul

 The Kochbrunnen in Wiesbaden is the best-known thermal spring in the city.
 This sodium-chloride spring was the center of the Wiesbaden drinking cure in the 19th century.
 The name “Kochbrunnen” (boiling fountain) refers to the water temperature of over 150 °F.

 The spring at the Kochbrunnenplatz is first mentioned in 1366 as Bryeborn (Brühborn) and 1536 as Syedenborn (Siedeborn).
 The Kochbrunnen is an artesian spring that is, however, captured through a bore today.
 The productivity is around 360 liters/minute.
-The Kochbrunnen water has a temperature of 150.98 °F when exiting, it smells faintly of hydrogen sulfide and tastes strongly salty.
+The Kochbrunnen water has a temperature of around 150 °F when exiting, it smells faintly of hydrogen sulfide and tastes strongly salty.
 It is clear but turns turbid yellowish after 24 hours exposed to the air.
 The high carbonation initially contains the hardness in solution but once the water loses its carbonation calcium carbonate results.
 The oxidizing metals color the sinter, the mineral deposits, a red color.

 The Kochbrunnen is one of the primary springs in Wiesbaden.
 Only a small water amount supplies the drinking spot at the Kochbrunnen pavillion and the “Kochbrunnenspringer.”

-Some of the Wiesbaden grand hotels have grouped themselves around the square Kochbrunnenplatz and the neighboring Kranzplatz: for example, the oldest hotel in Germany, the “Schwarzer Bock” founded as early as 1486, the former “Palasthotel” – the first hotel with a telephone in the room – and “Hotel Rose” which has housed the Hessian State Chancellery since September 2004.
+Some of the Wiesbaden grand hotels have grouped themselves around the square Kochbrunnenplatz and the neighboring Kranzplatz: for example, the oldest hotel in Germany, the “Schwarzer Bock” founded as early as 1486, the former “Palasthotel” – the first hotel with a telephone in the room – and “Hotel Rose” which has been housing the Hessian State Chancellery since September 2004.

 Between the former foyer on the western edge of the square and the Kochbrunnen pavilion, there was the angular drinking hall, which was destroyed in the Second World War.